pranjal-yadav05/To-Do/README.md

 ## Usage

    -To add a new to-do item, type it into the input field and press enter.
-   -To delete an item, simply click the X next to it.
+   -To delete an item, simply click the delete next to it.

    Your to-do list is securely persisted using local storage, ensuring that your tasks are always within reach, even after you close your browser.